ElianeBriand/chemoinfo-snippets/README.md

 Contribution welcome both in content and js/html code.

 You can submit a new snippet either by opening a snippet issue or making a pull request.
 As the snippet lists are stored in standard YAML, it is relatively easy to contribute.
+The snippet files are in src/assets/*.yaml

 There is a tool available to preview how a given YAML snippet will look and behave: http://chemoinfo-snippets.xyz/#/yamltool